hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 hapi
 ----

-This root endpoint is optional and serves as a human-readable landing page for the server.
-Unlike the other endpoints, there is no strict definition for the output, but if present, it should include a brief description of the other endpoints, and links to documentation on how to use the server.
+This root endpoint is optional and should provide human-readable landing page for the server.
+Unlike the other endpoints, there is no strict definition for the output, but if present, it should include a brief description of the data and other endpoints, and links to documentation on how to use the server.
 An example landing page that can be easily customized for a new server is given in [Appendix A](#appendix-a-sample-landing-page).